waynodiablo/Oystercard/further_javascript/04_index_page.md

 - [ ] Run `http-server` to serve your `index.html`.
 - [ ] Go to `http://localhost:8080/` in a browser to view your `index.html` page.
 It should say `hello`.

 > Why are you using node and a "server"?
 Does this mean that your frontend-only app actually has a backend?
 Kind of.
-But it's a backend with very limited responsibilities.
+But it's a backend with very limited logic.
 Try diagramming the architecture of your app so far to understand this better.

 ### Resources